John-Nagle/lslutils/npc/README.md

 ![Maze solving gets past reasonable-sized obstacles](images/patharoundcars.jpg)

+*Green is the static path.
+Red is where the static path was blocked.
+Yellow is the result from the maze solver.*

 * Some objects, especially furniture, come with poorly chosen collision volumes.
 If you can walk though it with an avatar, this path planning system will go through it.